WHO says Africa’s already thin vaccine supply to drop by 25%

 Moeti noted that while COVAX has delivered over 5 million vaccine doses to African countries in the past week, “three times as many doses have been thrown away in the United States alone” since March.

-“Every dose is precious,” Moeti said.
+“Every dose is precious,” Moeti said, adding that high-income countries have pledged to share 1 billion doses globally but so far only 120 million have been released.
 “If companies and countries prioritize vaccine equity, this pandemic would be over quickly.”
 The WHO says the target of vaccinating 10% of people in Africa by the end of this month is being missed.
 The goal is to vaccinate 40% by the end of the year.

 The Africa CDC says 145 million vaccine doses have been procured across the continent of 1.3 billion people, and 111 million of them, or 77%, have been administered.